Running with coverage

 switch statements).
 This information is available for the JaCoCo runner and for the IntelliJ IDEA runner if you enable the Tracing option.

 Code Coverage tool window options

 Generate a code coverage report and save it to the specified directory.
-Refer to section Save coverage data to a file for details.
+Refer to section Generating code coverage report for details.

 Coverage results in the editor